Paul Albar

 Paul Albar (Paulus Alvarus, Paulo Álvaro or Álvaro de Córdoba; c.
 800 – 861) was a Mozarab Andalusi scholar, poet and theologian of the Iberian Peninsula under Muslim rule.
 He is most notable for his writings around the time of a rising high civilization of Islam, owing to the Caliph's efforts.
 He also wrote the Vita Eulogii ('The Life of Eulogius'), a biography of his close friend and fellow theologian Eulogius of Córdoba.
 Although Christians living in Córdoba and the rest of Muslim Iberia during his time lived under relative religious freedom, Albar was amongst the Christians who perceived the many restrictions on the practice of their faith to be unacceptable persecution; they regarded with extreme scorn Christians who participated in the Muslim government, converted to Islam, or simply concealed their true beliefs.
 As a result of these religious tensions Albar's writings are characterized by contempt of all things Muslim and he considered Muhammed to have been the precursor to the Antichrist.

 Background

 From the Umayyad conquest of Spain in 711 until the end of the Reconquista in 1492 the majority of the Iberian Peninsula came to be dominated by the Muslim state of Al-Andalus.
 During this period there were significant Christian and Jewish communities living under Muslim rule who were allowed to continue to practice their religion more or less freely.
 However, the so-called 'Martyrs of Córdoba' – about forty-eight Christians – were executed in Córdoba between 850 and 859 by Muslim authorities.
-These Christians sought out martyrdom deliberately by verbally attacking Islam and Muhammed in areas of concentrated Muslim governance and religious worship, and consequently they were condemned for blasphemy.
+Some of these Christians sought out martyrdom deliberately by verbally attacking Islam and Muhammed in areas of concentrated Muslim governance and religious worship, and consequently they were condemned for blasphemy.
+Others were accused of apostasy from Islam or of aiding Muslims who converted to Christianity.
 This sudden spike in religious tension resulted in increased persecutions of Christians, even moderate ones, which meant that the martyrs' actions were not always well received by more moderate Christians.